antoshkaplus/Android_Words/docs/notes.md

 * request from server updates with db version higher than what we have
 * update everything locally

+### Notes:
+* we do this complicated sync on device because we don't want to lock db while sync process is going on because it also includes communication with the server

 # Testing Ideas
 * Current device application has to be removed